 Newport home prices are not only among the most expensive in Rhode Island, but Newport real estate also consistently ranks among the most expensive in America.

 10.48% of the workforce is employed in the armed forces, making the military a huge focus of life in Newport.
 Even though it is a military town, the civilian sector still plays an important role in the local economy.
 The Healthcare and Accommodation industries respectively employ 16.50% and 14.42% of the civilian workforce.

 Also of interest is that Newport has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Newport is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Newport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Newport in 2010 was $40,773, which is wealthy relative to Rhode Island and the nation.
-This equates to an annual income of $163,092 for a family of four.
+The per capita income in Newport in 2018 was $44,386, which is upper middle income relative to Rhode Island, and wealthy relative to the rest of the US.
+This equates to an annual income of $177,544 for a family of four.
 However, Newport contains both very wealthy and poor people as well.

-Newport is a somewhat ethnically-diverse city.
+Newport is a very ethnically-diverse city.
 The people who call Newport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newport residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Newport include English, German, Italian, and Portuguese.
+Important ancestries of people in Newport include Irish, Italian, English, Portuguese, and German.

 The most common language spoken in Newport is English.
 Other important languages spoken here include Spanish and French.